Aneyya/hp_flutter_app/README.md

 ## Demonstartion

-### You can find a video presentation in the demo/ directory of this project.
+### You can find a video presentation and Figma project in the demo/ directory.

 ### Screenshots: